RPRO: Ranked Preference Reinforcement Optimization for Enhancing Medical QA and Diagnostic Reasoning: Experiments

+On the FEMH clinical dataset (right panel of Fig.~\ref{fig:Fig4}), a similar trend is observed.
+Semantic similarity metrics including BERTScore-F1 and cosine similarity increase as $K$ grows to 4 or 5, reaching peak values of 0.879 and 0.423 (shown as 0.88 and 0.42 in the figure due to rounding).
+When $K$ is further increased, both metrics slightly degrade, suggesting that excessive rollouts introduce noisy or redundant chains of thought and weaken alignment.
+These results confirm that a moderate rollout budget yields the most coherent and clinically meaningful diagnostic reasoning.

-\textbf{Threshold and Convergency Analysis.} Figure~\ref{fig:threshold_ablation} examines the impact of the acceptance probability threshold $\tau$ on model performance.
+\textbf{Threshold and Convergency Analysis.} Fig.~\ref{fig:threshold_ablation} examines the impact of the acceptance probability threshold $\tau$ on model performance.
 Lower thresholds (0.2, 0.4) result in excessive refinement, potentially degrading reasoning quality through over-correction.
 The optimal threshold of 0.6 balances the necessity for refinement with the preservation of reasoning.
 Higher thresholds (0.8) show marginal accuracy improvements but decreased Macro F1, suggesting that conservative refinement may miss opportunities for quality enhancement while maintaining correctness.

-To evaluate the robustness of our training, we further analyze our RPRO training loss as shown in Fig.~\ref{fig:loss_plot}.
-The results demonstrate that RPRO exhibits stable and convergent training loss curves across both MedQA-USMLE and PubMedQA datasets, evidencing the robust training stability of the ranking-based preference optimization approach in medical reasoning tasks.
-Furthermore, the group-level ranking signals effectively mitigate the high variance issues inherent in pairwise preference methods.
+To evaluate the robustness of our training procedure, we further analyze the loss dynamics of RPRO as shown in Fig.~\ref{fig:loss_plot}.
+The results demonstrate that RPRO exhibits stable and convergent loss curves on both MedQA-USMLE and PubMedQA, confirming that the ranking-based preference optimization framework maintains reliable optimization behavior throughout training.
+The group-level ranking objective also effectively mitigates the high-variance fluctuations typically observed in pairwise preference learning.

+On the FEMH clinical dataset (right panel of Fig.~\ref{fig:loss_plot}), we observe a similarly stable convergence pattern.
+Both the pairwise and ranking components decrease smoothly over training steps, and the total loss reaches a consistent downward trajectory without oscillation.
+This indicates that RPRO also achieves stable optimization when applied to real-world clinical narratives, further validating its robustness and applicability beyond benchmark QA datasets.